Anger is a natural, instinctive response to threats. Some anger is necessary for our survival.

 Anger becomes a problem when you have trouble controlling it, causing you to say or do things you regret.

-A 2010 study found that uncontrolled anger is bad for your physical and emotional health.
+A found that uncontrolled anger is bad for your physical and emotional health.
 It can also quickly escalate to verbal or physical violence, harming you and those around you.

 Learn more about identifying your triggers and managing your anger below.

 Many things can trigger anger, including stress, family problems, and financial issues.